AHA FIT Newsletter

 Sasha Prisco, MD, PhD

-We are pleased to announce that the 17th global Cardiovascular Clinical Trials Forum (CVCT) will be returning to Washington on December 3–5 2020.
+We are pleased to announce that the 17th global Cardiovascular Clinical Trials Forum (CVCT) will be hosted virtually this year on December 3–7 2020.

 The CVCT Forum strongly advocates for the evolution and growth of Young Investigators, giving the opportunity to network and to make connections with senior principal investigators.
 We passionately believe that what we offer for Young Investigators is exceptional.